-We have already covered several episodes where we are setting up our Linux server to work with a netcore application.
-But in order to deploy the application, we need to upload files to our server, so we will create an FTP server.
+We have already covered a series of episodes where we are setting up our Linux server to work with a netcore application.
+But to deploy the application, we need to upload the files to our server, so we will create an FTP server.

 Table of Contents